-Cavendish Learning Trust operates a whole school approach and ethos to safeguarding and protecting children.
+Netherthorpe School operates a whole school approach and ethos to safeguarding and protecting children.
 Where safeguarding is concerned, we maintain an attitude of "it could happen here".
-We recognise that everyone in the Cavendish Learning Trust has a role to play to keep children safe; this includes identifying concerns, sharing information, and taking prompt action.
+We recognise that everyone in the school has a role to play to keep children safe; this includes ensuring children feel heard and understood, identifying concerns, sharing information, and taking prompt action.
 Safeguarding and child protection is incorporated in all relevant aspects of processes and policy development.
 All systems, processes and policies operate with the best interests of a child at their centre.

 We ensure that all children are safeguarded while on or off school premises and are proactive about anticipating and managing risks that children face in the wider community and online.
 To support this the school assesses the risks and issues in the wider community when considering the well-being and safety of its learners.
-Due to the context of our schools, our children may be at greater risk of neglect, domestic violence, drug and substance misuse, risk of exploitation and county lines.
+Due to the context of our school, our children may be at greater risk of radicalisation to right wing extremism, drug or alcohol misuse, witness to domestic violence.